alexmitrani/Repeatr/index.md

 ## Acknowledgements

 The initial data was provided by Ian James Wright of the [Alphabetical Fugazi podcast](https://the-alphabetical-fugazi.pinecast.co/), who got it from Carni Klirs who did the project [Visualizing the History of Fugazi](https://www.carniklirs.com/project/fugazi).
-The coordinates and tour data came from [The D-I-Y Data of Fugazi](https://github.com/mathisonian/diy-data-fugazi) by Matthew Conlen.
+Most of the coordinates and tour data came from [The D-I-Y Data of Fugazi](https://github.com/mathisonian/diy-data-fugazi) by Matthew Conlen.

 ## That is all for now